Virginia Tech® home

 Group of People Sitting and Speaking

-The Office for Equity and Accessibility offers several informal conflict resolution processes and trainings designed to transform even most challenging conflict interactions into opportunities for growth, connection and dialogue.
-We work with individuals, small groups and whole university departments or communities.
-Our specialty are conflicts which involve identity, equity, inclusion and accessibility issues.
-Please, contact us to see if we could assist with your conflict situation.
+The Office for Equity and Accessibility offers several informal conflict resolution processes and trainings designed to transform even most challenging conflict interactions into opportunities for growth, connection, and dialogue.
+We work with individuals, small groups, and whole university departments or communities.
+Our specialty is conflicts that involve identity, equity, inclusion, and accessibility issues.
+Contact us to see if we could assist with your conflict situation.

-Conflict Coaching is an opportunity to informally discuss your conflict situation with an experienced conflict coach.
-Conflict Coaching can be useful for:
+Conflict coaching is an opportunity to informally discuss your conflict situation with an experienced conflict coach, which can be useful for:

 • Seeing the conflict situation in a new way